welcome banner

 So why do I need 2FA if I've got a really good password, like one that cannot be guessed?

-First off, security experts consider a username to be totally non-secure, with only your password secure.
+First off, security experts consider a username totally non-secure, with only your password a bit secure.

 (Usernames are frequently just email addresses, all of which are assumed known to the bad guys.)

-So you depend on secrets like the password, but these are stored data that could somehow be stolen.
+So you depend on secrets like a password, but these are stored data that can and are sometimes stolen.

 (We assume here that the bad guys cannot change data at the service provider, data like your mobile #.)

-Using 2FA simply makes it quite hard, if not harder*, for a crook to get at two separate account secrets.
+Using 2FA simply makes it quite hard, if not infeasible*, for a crook to steal access to your account.

-* "Impossible" is a word no one uses these days with respect to security, so we merely say quite hard.
+* "Impossible" is a word no one uses these days with respect to security, so we say infeasible at best.

 * But there's no doubt that 2FA is much harder to "break" than the mere one secret password access.

-* But a hacker has a really big obstacle to overcome to additionally capture your opened smartphone!
+* A hacker has a really big obstacle to overcome to additionally capture your opened smartphone!

-Eventually, biosecurity, e.g. face or finger scan, etc., may get added to 2FA as well, actually soon.
+Nevertheless, expect biosecurity, e.g. a face or finger scan, etc., to be added to 2FA eventually.

-Getting on with the SK, it's a small physical device, usually sporting a USB-C plug
+So let's get on with SK - it's a small physical device, usually sporting a USB-C plug

-An SK often resembles the commonplace USB "memory stick."
+An SK often resembles the humble USB "memory stick."

 USB = Universal Serial Bus, -C being the latest plug type.